Save Soft, chewy cookies packed with protein and studded with rich chocolate chips—perfect for a post-workout treat or a wholesome snack.

 Contains Eggs Milk Wheat (gluten) Soy (if using soy-based protein powder) Tree Nuts (if using walnuts or pecans) Check all ingredient labels if sensitive to allergens

-Pin it Enjoy these protein-packed cookies as a guilt-free treat any time of day.
+Enjoy these protein-packed cookies as a guilt-free treat any time of day.

 Frequently Asked Questions